JutsFunFor/coffee_detection/README.md

 #### 5) Quantizing weights

 After importing model, we want to run it on Raspberry PI.
 It is possible to reduce model size by quantization it's weights.
-Code make default optimizing and saves weights in float16 precision.
+The simplest form of post-training quantization statically quantizes only the weights from floating point to integer, which has 8-bits of precision:

 ```python
 import tensorflow as tf